 - What your SaaS will cost to create, and how you’ll make a profit.

 This will give you the insight you need to see if your SaaS application is worth pursuing.

 With a SaaS, an MVP doesn’t have to be expensive or time-consuming.
-When Joel Gascoigne launched social media scheduling platform Buffer, he created a simple MVP.
-When people clicked on the pricing button, they had the option to enter their email address.
+When Joel Gascoigne launched the social media scheduling platform Buffer, he created a simple MVP.
+When people clicked on the pricing button, they had the option to enter their email addresses.
 This not only showed how many people were interested in the platform, but it gave Buffer a chance to contact prospective customers and ask what they would like to see.

 (Want to know more about lean startup methodology?
 Check out our collection of articles!)

 2. Consider your pricing